-The whole point of a website is to provide some sort of information to the global audience.
+The whole point of a website is to provide information to the global audience.
 So if the information is not accessible, it nearly diminishes the whole utility of the website.
 Incorporating responsive design elements into the website can vastly improve accessibility, while also adding functionality to it.
-There are numerous elements of responsive website design.
+Website design services have multiple elements in their repertoire that can make a website responsive.
 Starting from flexible grids to resizable images and CSS media queries, there are numerous tweaks which can be implemented into a website to adapt it to different devices like computers, tablets and smartphones.
 And all these can contribute to improved accessibility of the website.

-To cut long story short, the answer is yes.
+To cut a long story short, the answer is yes.
 Responsive design improves the way the website adapts itself to different screen sizes, thus making it a better experience for mobile users as well.
 Texts, images and other website elements appear as they are supposed to, when you rotate the screen or visit the website from your tablet.
 This, in general, enables a much better user experience.
-Correct placement of website elements ensures the user finds exactly what he is looking for.
+Correct placement of website elements ensures the users find exactly what they are looking for.

-However implementing responsive design is not the only way to make a website accessible.
-The usability of a website depends on a variety other parameters.
+However, implementing responsive design is not the only way to make a website accessible.
+The usability of a website depends on a variety of other parameters.
 Right from the layout of the website to the content, a lot of factors work together to create a user experience.
-Choosing the right colors for the website, using appropriate call-to-action buttons and incorporating proper textual content can contribute to better accessibility.
+Choosing the right colors for the website, using appropriate call-to-action buttons, and incorporating proper textual content can contribute to better accessibility.

-About two-third of the global population have access to internet these days and more than 60% of the internet users own a smartphone.
+About two-third of the global population has access to the internet these days and almost 90% of the internet users own a smartphone.
 In the past few years, there has been an alarming increase in the rate of internet users on smartphones.
-To keep up with this growing usage, it has become extremely important for businesses to make their websites responsive.
+To keep up with this growing usage, it has become extremely important for businesses to implement a responsive design in their websites.
 This basically prevents their businesses from losing out on the entire populace of smartphone users.
 A responsive design enables a website to adapt itself to the device it is viewed on – be it a smartphone, tablet or a computer, without hampering its form and functionality.
 These modern websites make use of flexible grids to ensure the layout does not break when the device is rotated or when it is viewed on a smaller or larger device.
 The use of resizable images also ensures that they can scale according to the size of the screen without breaking their form.

 All these make the responsive design very important if you want to keep up with the modern age of users.
 This certainly aids in improving the accessibility of a website irrespective of the device it is viewed on, but is not the only factor which makes the website accessible.